noxonsu/tools.onout.org/contributing.md

 ```
 https://tools.onout.org/lottery - get started

-We are a team of blockchain developers, we build no-code tools for creating DEX, DAO, Wallet, Farming, Lottery and NFT marketplace on your own domain.
+We are a team of blockchain developers, we build no-code tools for creating DEX, DAO, Wallet, Farming, Lottery and NFT marketplace at your own domain.
 View catalog https://tools.onout.org/

 Ask a question!
 support@onout.org - e-mail